netobserv/flowlogs-pipeline/docs/api.md

                      remove_entry_if_equal: removes the entry if the field value equals specified value
                      remove_entry_if_not_equal: removes the entry if the field value does not equal specified value
                      add_field_if_doesnt_exist: adds a field to the entry if the field does not exist
+                     add_field_if: add output field set to assignee if input field satisfies criteria from parameters field
+                     add_regex_if: add output field if input field satisfies regex pattern from parameters field
                  value: specified value of input field:
+                 parameters: parameters specific to type
+                 assignee: value needs to assign to output field
 </pre>
 ## Transform Network API
 Following is the supported API format for network transformations: